mdfarragher/CLA/BinaryClassification/HeartDiseasePrediction/README.md

 ![Create new dataset](./assets/newdataset.png)

-This will upload the Heart Disease file directlty into your workspace, ready for use in a pipeline.
+This will upload the Heart Disease file directly into your workspace, ready for use in a pipeline.

 The pipeline for this case study is going to be very similar to the California Housing pipeline you created in the previous lesson.
 So to get started quickly, simply clone that pipeline: